heyjva/support/content/src/yellow/Setup/yellow-add-ssd-to-existing-installation.md

   position: 1
 ---

-Step-by-step instructions on adding an NVMe M.2 SSD drive to your Home Assistant Yellow with an aleady existing Home Assistant installation.
+Step-by-step instructions on adding an NVMe M.2 SSD drive to your Home Assistant Yellow with an existing Home Assistant installation.

 ## Prerequisites

 - Home Assistant Yellow, powered off
+- Administrator rights on Home Assistant
 - Additionally, make sure you have the following items

   - NVMe M.2 SSD drive